Image from the Better Block Foundation

 With the major decisions made about the location, the tool or technique being used and the name of the project, the next batch of work involves targeted outreach efforts and occurs in Month 2 of this tool kit's three-month process.

-1. Apply For Permits And Insurance
+1. Apply for Permits and Insurance

 Check with municipal representatives or offices to determine which permit or permits, if any, the team will need to obtain.
 In most cases, a "block party" permit is suitable.
 Event or liability insurance may also be needed.
 In addition, volunteers might be required to sign waiver-and-release forms to reduce liability risks.
 If alcohol will be served, such as at a pop-up beer garden, a special permit and supplemental insurance may be needed.

-2. Invite Merchants To Operate Pop-Up Shops
+2. Create Pop-Up Shops

 If your demonstration project needs on-site vendors, publicize that need to the community.
 Google Forms, Survey Monkey and other websites offer free and easy form and sign-up management tools.
 If more applicants are received than can be accommodated, select vendors or "shops" that are a good fit for the community and will ensure a variety of offerings.